 Expert Advice

-Resume Tips That Actually Get Results
+Resume Tips That Actually Work

 Tailor Your Resume for Every Job

 A generic resume won't cut it.
 Read the job description carefully and mirror the keywords and skills they're looking for.
-ATS systems match your resume against the job posting — so the closer the match, the higher your score.
+ATS systems match your resume against the job posting — the closer the match, the higher your score.

 • Highlight the exact skills mentioned in the posting